htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     job completion rates.
 The default is 3600, one hour.
 The value 0 causes *condor_shadow* to exit after running a single job.

-:macro-def:`COMPRESS_PERIODIC_CKPT`
-    A boolean value that when ``True``, directs the *condor_shadow* to instruct applications to compress periodic checkpoints when possible.
-The default is ``False``.

-:macro-def:`COMPRESS_VACATE_CKPT`
-    A boolean value that when ``True``, directs the *condor_shadow* to instruct applications to compress vacate checkpoints when possible.
-    The default is ``False``.

-:macro-def:`PERIODIC_MEMORY_SYNC`
-    This boolean value specifies whether the *condor_shadow* should instruct applications to commit dirty memory pages to swap space during a periodic checkpoint.
-The default is ``False``.
-This potentially reduces the number of dirty memory pages at vacate time, thereby reducing swapping activity on the remote machine.

-:macro-def:`SLOW_CKPT_SPEED`
-    This macro specifies the speed at which vacate checkpoints should be written, in kilobytes per second.
-If zero (the default), vacate checkpoints are written as fast as possible.
-Writing vacate checkpoints slowly can avoid overwhelming the remote machine with swapping activity.

 :macro-def:`SHADOW_JOB_CLEANUP_RETRY_DELAY`
     This integer specifies the number of seconds to wait between tries to commit the final update to the job ClassAd in the